alphagov/govwifi-tech-docs/source/documentation/before_you_start.md

 # Before you start
-## Check if GovWifi is right for you

-**Access across UK government**

-Everyone who has signed up for GovWifi elsewhere will have access to your GovWifi network You can use it as a guest wifi making it easier for guests to get online

-**Pricing**
+GovWifi is a wifi authentication system that gives users free, secure wifi at participating government and public sector locations.

+## Pricing

 GovWifi is free to use for government and public sector organisations and arm’s length bodies.

-GovWifi is an authentication service only - we do not provide support directly to individual users, or assist in setting up or maintaining your local network.

-Costs associated with GovWifi could include:
+However, there may be costs associated with running GovWifi, including:

-- time spend for developer work
+- time spent on development
-- testing GovWifi, which may be outside your existing service agreement with your wireless provider, such as BT or Cisco
+- testing the service, which may be outside your existing service agreement with your wireless provider
-- support desk and time being spent on user support queries
+- responding to support queries

-**Technology**

-GovWifi is an authentication service and runs over existing infrastructure Set up and maintenance as well as scaling GovWifi will need an IT team - this might be your local team or contactors

-**Terms and conditions**

-Administrators must make sure their wifi meets these requirements

-Memorandum of Understanding
+## Memorandum of Understanding

-You will need to sign the Memorandum of Understanding (MoU) before joining GovWifi.
+You’ll need to sign the Memorandum of Understanding (MoU) before joining GovWifi.
 You can sign it yourself, or send it a colleague to sign.

-Whoever signs the MoU must have permission to sign off and procure services in your organisations.
+Whoever signs the MoU must have permission to sign off and procure services in your organisation.

-Contact us at [govwifi-support@digital.cabinet-office.gov.uk](govwifi-support@digital.cabinet-office.gov.uk) for a copy of this document.

-**GovWifi Terms and conditions for end users**

-End users must agree to the [GovWifi Terms and Conditions](https://www.gov.uk/government/publications/terms-and-conditions-for-connecting-to-govwifi/terms-and-conditions-for-connecting-to-govwifi) before using the service.
-Be aware that this is a guideline only.
-More specific policies are being implemented by the organisation that is providing GovWifi network.
-By connecting to GovWifi, you agree to the following terms and conditions:
-1. You’re bound by the acceptable use policy of your host organisation.

-2 Public sector workers must comply with the standards of behaviour that are expected by your employer or government organisation, including the [Civil Service Code](https://www.gov.uk/government/publications/civil-service-code/the-civil-service-code) and the [social media guidance for civil servants](https://www.gov.uk/government/publications/social-media-guidance-for-civil-servants/social-media-guidance-for-civil-servants).

-3. Your host organisation may:
-- restrict access for lawful purposes
-- set their own acceptable use policies - contact your host organisation for more information on their policies
-4. GDS will store your connection details, including your:
-- email address
-- mobile telephone number
-- authentication attempts
-- activation and last login dates
-- IP address
-5. GDS will share this information with any host organisation from which you access the service, upon their request.
-GDS does not control, log or otherwise influence your network traffic when you’re authenticated to GovWifi.
-6. GovWifi stores your data on servers within the European Economic Area.
-7. Your data will be stored while your account is active.
-Your data will be deleted when your account has been inactive for 12 months.
-You’ll need to sign up to GovWifi again to use it.
-8. GDS may occasionally contact you by email or text message, using the information you’ve provided, to give you important information about the GovWifi service, including:
-- major changes to GovWifi
-- changes to these terms and conditions
-- requests for feedback, in order to improve GovWifi
-9. Contact GDS if you would prefer not to receive messages asking for feedback.
-10. GDS can change these terms and conditions at any time.
-We’ll tell you about any change by email or text message, at least 10 days before the change happens.
-GDS will specify the date the change will happen in the message you receive.
-If you do not accept the change, you must stop using GovWifi.
-11. You must not use this service for any unlawful purposes.
-For GovWifi support for your managed device, contact your home organisation’s IT helpdesk.
-If it’s your own device ask your host organisation if they are able to help you.
+You can download the MoU via the [GovWifi admin platform](https://admin.wifi.service.gov.uk/).

 ## Privacy notice